 Prep Time: 5 mins Cook Time: 30 mins Total: 35 mins

 I love to eat this recipe in colder months on a Sunday evening, usually, after a weekend of eating out!
 I also make sure to make some extra portions to be eaten the next day for lunch or for batch freezing!
-The most important tip about this recipe is to cook the lentils until soft and then finally when mixing it with the spices to get a curry leaving it some minutes to simmer altogether.
+The most important tip about this recipe is to cook the lentils until soft and then finally when mixing them with the spices to get a curry leaving it some minutes to simmer all together.

 If you are a fan of curries and Indian recipes, I am sure that this will be a very popular recipe from now onwards.
-Honestly, I always loved Indian food, but it’s only when I started to taste vegan recipes that I discovered this one.
+Honestly, I always loved Indian food, but it was only when I started to taste vegan recipes that I discovered this one.